kl1nton/1_Applied_Basic_Science/2_Physiology.md

 30% - F: 12, 15, 16, 17, 18, 19, 20

 ### Q2.11
-An athlete has a cardiac index 6.5L/min/m^2, haemoglobin concentration 12g/dL, venous O2 tension 30 mmHg, and venous O2 saturation 50%.
+An athlete has a *cardiac index* (Q) 6.5 L/min/m^2, *haemoglobin concentration* 12g/dL, venous O2 tension 30 mmHg, and *venous O2 saturation* 50%.
 Assuming 100% haemoglobin saturation in arterial blood, what is this patient’s O2 consumption?

 	A. 150 mL/min/m2
 	B. 275 mL/min/m2